August 17, 2020 • 6 min read

 Often, developers don't realize that they should write code as the application's documentation.
 They just think about how to make it work as soon as possible.
 Unfortunately, simply making it work is not enough.

 So for starters, I think it's important to remember that the first documentation you have is your own code.
 This is why it is important that you make it clear, concise, and understandable.
 See your code as the documentation and it will change the way you write it.
+And when in doubt, you should try following the 8 Golden Principles when writing code.

 As an example, instead of writing a comment, you can describe the complexity you want to document by creating a function with a good name.
 This is applicable for regex, long multi-line conditional statements, complex code, hacks and tricks (if you really need those), and ternary operators.